cockroachdb/docs/v21.1/ui-transactions-page.md

 Click on a transaction fingerprint to open **Transaction Details**.

-- The *transaction fingerprint* is displayed as a list of the individual [SQL statement fingerprints](ui-statements-page.html#sql-statement-fingerprints) in the transaction.
+- The **transaction fingerprint** is displayed as a list of the individual [SQL statement fingerprints](ui-statements-page.html#sql-statement-fingerprints) in the transaction.
 - The **mean transaction time** is the mean average time it took to execute the transaction within the last hour or specified [time interval](#time-interval).

-**Transaction resource** usage shows overall statistics about the transaction.
+- **Transaction resource** usage shows overall statistics about the transaction.
     - **Mean rows/bytes read** shows the mean average number of rows and bytes [read from the storage layer](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) during the execution of the transaction within the last hour or specified [time interval](#time-interval).
     - **Bytes read over network** displays the amount of [data transferred over the network](architecture/reads-and-writes-overview.html) (e.g., between regions and nodes) for this transaction within the last hour or specified [time interval](#time-interval). <br><br>If this value is 0, the statement was executed on a single node.
     - **Max memory usage** is the maximum memory used by this transaction at any time during its execution within the last hour or specified time interval.
     - **Max scratch disk usage** displays the maximum amount of data [spilled to temporary storage on disk](vectorized-execution.html#disk-spilling-operations) while executing this transaction within the last hour or specified time interval.

-The following details are also displayed for the SQL statements in the transaction:
+The statement table gives details for each SQL statement in the transaction:

 Column | Description
 -------|------------